iSHAREScheme/iSHARESatellite/INSTALL.md

 Your user is now created, and you can proceed to use the satellite the UI with newly created user.
 In the UI you can start registering satellite participants.

-# <a id="email"> 11.
+# <a id="email"> 12.
 Set up email notifications </a>

 You need an email account so that notifications can be sent to users.
 The steps below explain how to set up notifications with google email.
 Make to create an app password in the google account, as this is needed for the notification configuration.

-If you wish to use other email providers, please refer specifically to their values and settings for setup.
+**Note: If you wish to use other email providers, please refer specifically to their values and settings for setup.**

 Steps for Email Notification under keycloak administrator login: